 The fact remains that for Hindi medium candidates you will hardly find any Hindi newspaper which can match the standard and quality of The Hindu.
 However, this doesn’t mean that you are anywhere behind the English medium candidates in IAS.
-By saying this I simply mean that there is no such newspaper in the market which will give you all the important news in one place like The Hindu.
+By saying this, we mean that there is no such newspaper in the market which will give you all the important news in one place like The Hindu.
 You need to read more than two Hindi newspapers for the preparation of IAS exam.
 So it is a little tedious for the Hindi Medium students when it comes to daily current affairs.

-You will easily find the most sensational headlines in all Hindi newspapers but UPSC is different and they never ask you straight questions.
+You will easily find the most sensational headlines in all Hindi newspapers, but UPSC is different, and they never ask you straight questions.
 They will ask you anything so don’t risk reading more newspapers than you can because news is scattered and it is not possible for you to read all the newspapers.
-The Hindi newspapers have limited space, therefore, they only publish news which they find is relevant to them, they don’t publish according to UPSC.
-That is why it is your job to collect news from different sources and we will tell you how.
+The Hindi newspapers have limited space; therefore, they only publish news which they find is relevant to them; they don’t publish according to UPSC.
+That is why it is your job to collect news from different sources, and we will tell you how.

 Listed below are some good Hindi newspapers you should read for IAS preparation.
-These Hindi newspapers will help you with the preparation of general studies(GS-1, GS-2, GS-3, GS-4) in both prelims and mains:
+These Hindi newspapers will help you with the preparation of general studies in both prelims and mains (GS-1, GS-2, GS-3, GS-4).

 - Dainik Tribune: Dainik Tribune is an Indian Hindi-language daily newspaper published from Chandigarh, New Delhi, Jalandhar, Dehradun & Bathinda.
 It was established in 1978 by The Tribune Trust, which published The Tribune and The Punjabi Tribune.
 It is one of the best Hindi newspaper in India for IAS.